fukamachi/caveman/README.markdown

 (setf (status *response*) 304)
 ```

-If you would like to set Content-Type "application/json" for all "*.json" requests, `next-route` will help you.
+If you would like to set Content-Type "application/json" for all "*.json" requests, `next-route` can be used.

 ```common-lisp
 (defroute "/*.json" ()